whisk3y3/WhisperGate/README.md

 4. **Mark Compromised** on the operator panel (tags MFA bypass)
 5. **Release Target** → only that target sees the completion screen

+> **🧠 Why this works — the MFA notice:** The notice *"A verification request has been sent to your registered device"* appears exactly when the MFA step activates on screen.
+Seconds later, the target's phone buzzes with a real MFA push (because the operator just used their credentials to log in).
+The timing and the on-screen context make the push feel completely expected — the page told them it was coming, and now it arrived.
+Without the notice, an unexpected MFA prompt might make the target pause and call their real IT department.
+With the notice, they approve it without a second thought.
+This is *priming* — setting an expectation so that when the event occurs, the brain categorizes it as "normal" rather than "suspicious."
+>
+> **🧠 Why this works — indefinite hold:** The verification screen holds forever until the operator releases.
+There's no auto-timer that might fire too early (before the operator has authenticated) or too late (making the target suspicious).
+The operator has complete control.
+During a vishing call, this is critical — the operator can keep the target calm with "it's just verifying, sometimes this takes a minute" while they work through the MFA flow.
+The target sees animated progress indicators the entire time, which signals that something is happening.
+People are remarkably patient with loading screens as long as there's visible progress.

 ![Stage 4: Verifying](screenshots/stage3_verifying.png)

 ### Stage 5 — Completion